paulhibbitts/test-docsify-open-course-starter-kit-local/README.md

 [Learn more about creating pages in Docsify.](https://docsify.js.org/#/more-pages)

-📝 Activating the “Edit this Page” Link on Your Site
+📝 Activating the “Edit this Page” Link on Your Docsify Site
 ---

 1. At the top-level of your GitHub Repository copy the URL